 The Elm Grove Residents’ Charter also extended the Council’s offer and commitments to qualifying temporary accommodation tenants.
 The qualifying criteria was closely aligned to the Council’s Allocations Policy and voting eligibility criteria prescribed by the GLA for Estate Ballots, requiring eligible temporary tenants to: (i) have lived on the estate for more than 12 months prior to the publication of the Landlord Offer, (ii) have an active housing register application and (iii) must not have breached their tenancy conditions.
 The offer to eligible temporary tenants provided a degree of parity with the commitments made to secure tenants, by offering them the option of a permanent home on the new estate, or a home in another council or housing association property in Sutton.

-The combined commitments and priorities under the Residents’ and Community Charters were approved by the Council in September 2021 (CDB.1 and CBD.2) and were incorporated into the Elm Grove Landlord Offer Document that was approved by the Council in December 2021 (CDB.3 and CDB.4.
+The combined commitments and priorities under the Residents’ and Community Charters were approved by the Council in September 2021 (CDB.1 and CBD.2) and were incorporated into the Elm Grove Landlord Offer Document that was approved by the Council in December 2021 (CDB.3 and CDB.4).
 The regeneration proposal was also supported by an Equality Impact Assessment (September 2021) to assess the impact of the proposal on Protected Characteristic groups and to define the actions to be taken to address any negative impacts identified.

-As one of the key documents for the regeneration proposition, the Landlord Offer (Appendix A to CDB.3) sets out the ways in which the Council will assist its residents in finding a new home, and addresses separately the commitments offered to secure Council tenants, tenants in temporary accommodation, tenants of private landlords and homeowners.
+As one of the key documents for the regeneration proposition, the Landlord Offer (CDD.11) sets out the ways in which the Council will assist its residents in finding a new home, and addresses separately the commitments offered to secure Council tenants, tenants in temporary accommodation, tenants of private landlords and homeowners.
 It also contain the design priorities and indicative proposals for regenerating the estate.
 The Landlord Offer Document was published in January 2022, as part of the residents’ Estate Ballot process, which was held between February and March 2022.

 The approach to engagement and the promises made to residents are fully aligned with the recommendations in the Mayor of London’s Good Practice Guide to Estate Regeneration (February 2018) (CDC.8).
 The support shown by residents for these commitments was evidenced by the overwhelming success of the Ballot, with 78.6% of residents voting in favour of the regeneration proposals.

 Since the Ballot, the Council has continued to work diligently with residents, with further steps taken to understand and mitigate the impact of residents having to move.
 In July 2022, residents were notified that the Council had approved the Ballot result at a meeting of its Housing Economy and Business Committee (CDB.6).
 The decision also approved the implementation of the Landlord Offer commitments, starting with an ‘Early Moves’ initiative for eligible tenants that had asked to be rehoused off site permanently in advance of the formal rehousing stage.
 This option was also offered to homeowners wishing to sell their property early to the Council.
-Following this decision, thirteen secure tenants and three non-secure tenants were rehoused under the Early Moves initiative, with four private properties acquired by the Council during the period July 2022 to March 2024.
+Following this decision, further discussions were held with residents to understand their housing needs and rehousing preferences.
+As a result of this, thirteen secure tenants and three non-secure tenants were rehoused under the Early Moves initiative, with four private properties acquired by the Council during the period July 2022 to March 2024.